ME-DataStudio/Vocabularies-and-Ontologies/SPARQL course/readme.md

 ## Create the ontology from Thesaurus ##

-With rq2 we convert the thesaurus into a basic ontology bij changing the concepts into classes.
+With rq2 we convert the thesaurus into a basic ontology.
+Changing the concepts into classes.